PiJoules/ocr-project/README.md

 keywords are extracted such that the extracted set of words are seo-able.

+## Environment
+This package was developed in the following environment.
+- Python 2.7.9
+- Mac OSX 10.11.4, Ubuntu 14.04
+- pip 8.1.1

 ## Dependencies
 This package is dependant on the packages provided in requirements.txt.
 - numpy